yuj072/USAmin-2/README.md

 <img src="https://latex.codecogs.com/gif.latex?Math.abs(predicted&space;-&space;actual)&space;<=&space;0.25">

 the same results (~20% accuracy) were obtained.
-This reinforces the conclusion we reached at the end of the [USAmin](https://github.com/yuj072/USAmin) project: _There appears to be a very weak correlation between a movie's summary and average rating._
+This reinforces the conclusion we reached at the end of the [USAmin](https://github.com/yuj072/USAmin) project: _There appears to be a very weak correlation between a movie's summary and it's average rating._